composewell/packcheck/README.md

 [![Windows Build status](https://ci.appveyor.com/api/projects/status/f7c0ncy84cxp8lbe?svg=true)](https://ci.appveyor.com/project/harendra-kumar/packcheck)
 [![Coverage Status](https://coveralls.io/repos/harendra-kumar/packcheck/badge.svg?branch=master&service=github)](https://coveralls.io/github/harendra-kumar/packcheck?branch=master)

-## TL; DR
+## Push-button CI for Haskell Packages

 * For CI, just copy [.travis.yml](https://github.com/harendra-kumar/packcheck/blob/master/.travis.yml)
   and
   [appveyor.yml](https://github.com/harendra-kumar/packcheck/blob/master/appveyor.yml)
   files to your package repo, add your repo to travis/appveyor and CI will just work.
+Uncomment the relevant lines in `.travis.yml` to enable CI for more configs.
 * For local use, copy [packcheck.sh](https://github.com/harendra-kumar/packcheck/blob/master/packcheck.sh)
-  to your local machine (Linux/OSX/Windows), put it in your PATH, and run it from your package directory and watch all the CI tests being done locally.
+  to your local machine (Linux/OSX/Windows), put it in your PATH, and run it from your package directory.
+You can pass the same evironment variables that are used in CI files to run the exact same tests locally.
+Usage is as simple
+  as:
   ```
+  $ packcheck.sh cabal-new
+  $ packcheck.sh cabal
   $ packcheck.sh stack
-  $ packcheck.sh cabal
-  $ packcheck.sh cabal-new
   ```
 * If a CI build fails just copy and paste the command printed in the log and the same build runs on the local machine so that you can debug quickly.
-* Want to send coverage info to coverall.io?
-Just uncomment a line in your `.travis.yml`.
+* To send coverage info to [coveralls.io](https://coveralls.io) just uncomment a line in your `.travis.yml`.
 * If you are using `hvr-ghc` PPA, just use `TOOLS_DIR=/opt` or the path where it is installed, and you can use all the ghc/cabal versions available, automatically.